 - Have an official American University transcript sent to any college to which you are applying

 The AU college credit courses are designed to relate to your NSLC program.
 Taught by AU faculty at all NSLC locations, students explore relevant and engaging topics in an innovative, encouraging, and personalized learning environment.
-Note: The course is taught primarily online.
-Students will attend an introductory class on campus and access instructional materials upon returning home at hours that suit their own schedules.
+Note: The course is taught online.
+Students will be connected to the online platform on campus and access instructional materials upon returning home at hours that suit their own schedules.
 This instruction may include lectures recorded by their professor, podcasts, documentaries, and discussion boards.
 Readings and assignments will be available via AU’s Blackboard platform.
 Professors remain accessible to student questions for 30 days after the on-campus segment.
-The on-campus introductory class will not conflict with any regular NSLC activities.

 How to Enroll in AU Credit